Shunili/AE-RHP/README.md

 # AE for RHP Design

-This code repository is distributed as part of the Nature supplementary software release for *Population-based Heteropolymer Design to Mimic Protein Mixtures in Biological Fluids*.
+This code repository is distributed as part of the Nature supplementary software release for [Population-based heteropolymer design to mimic protein mixtures](https://www.nature.com/articles/s41586-022-05675-0).
 It trains on protein sequences (in their monomer-equivalent form) and provides a meaningful latent space for RHP and protein similarity analysis.

 ## Data